 Corey Gruber currently serves as the Deputy Associate Administrator in the Office of Response and Recovery (ORR) at the Federal Emergency Management Agency (FEMA).

-Previously, Gruber was Acting Assistant Secretary of Grants and Training in the Department of Homeland Security’s (DHS) former Preparedness Directorate, overseeing the administration of $3 billion in grant programs.
-His other assignments within DHS include serving as the Executive Director of the National Preparedness Task Force, and leading the implementation of Homeland Security Presidential Directive-8 (National Preparedness).
+Prior to joining ORR, Mr. Gruber served on the White House National Security Council (NSC) as the Senior Director for Preparedness Policy, Acting Special Assistant Resilience Policy, and Senior Director for Response Policy.
+Before joining the NSC, Mr. Gruber’s service to the Federal Government included: Assistant Administrator, National Preparedness Directorate (NPD, Acting Assistant Secretary of Grants and Training in the Department of Homeland Security’s (DHS) former Preparedness Directorate, Executive Director of the National Preparedness Task Force, and leading the implementation of Homeland Security Presidential Directive-8 (National Preparedness).

-Gruber is the recipient of the 2006 Secretary’s Silver Medal, which is awarded for exceptionally meritorious service to the department and the federal government.
-Gruber received a Bachelor’s degree from Pennsylvania State University, and a Master’s degree from Chapman University.
-He was also certified as an Emergency Medical Technician in Georgia in 1980.
+Mr. Gruber is the recipient of the President’s Meritorious Senior Executive Award in 2010 and the 2006 Secretary’s Silver Medal, which is awarded for exceptionally meritorious service to the department and the federal government.
+Mr. Gruber received a Bachelor’s degree from Pennsylvania State University, and a Master’s degree from Chapman University.
 He is married and has two children, including a son who serves in the U.S. Army Special Forces.